RMalik777/git-commander/README.md

 #### Known Issue

-- Terminal sizing will be off if you hide the terminal, resize the window and the show terminal again.
-To fix this, resize the window after you show the terminal, it should automatically resize the terminal.
+- Terminal sizing will be off if you hide the terminal, resize the window, and then show terminal again. **Workaround:** resize the window after you show the terminal, it should automatically resize the terminal.
 - Spacing between the terminal and the input field is not consistent.
 - After changing repository, the terminal will not clear the screen.